Rick Grimes: Prison arc (2004–2008)

 Rick and the group settle into the prison where they meet the former prison inmates who hadn't managed to escape.
 Rick and Dale Horvath soon decide it is best to have as many people as possible at his new settlement, and decide to convince Hershel and his family to leave the farm and join him at the prison, as the farm grows increasingly precarious.
 The group's concept of the prison being a safe haven quickly diminishes when Rick and Tyreese find Tyreese's daughter, Julie, shot dead in a suicide pact with her boyfriend, who remained alive.
 Julie surprisingly reanimates as a roamer, which causes the revelation that everyone is infected with the mysterious virus, regardless of being bitten or not.
 After this event, the inmates try to assimilate with Rick's group with mostly disastrous results.
 This leads Rick into his first murder, that of the inmate Dexter, during an armed conflict with the other inmates.
 Weeks after their conflict with the prisoners, Rick, Glenn, and the mysterious, katana-wielding woman Michonne, search for a nearby crashed helicopter which leads them into the town of Woodbury, Georgia.
-At the town they meet a man called The Governor, who leads Woodbury by extreme manipulation, cunningness, and ruthlessness.
+At the town, they meet a man called The Governor, who leads Woodbury by extreme manipulation, cunningness, and ruthlessness.
 Fooled by The Governor's pseudo-hospitality, like most Woodbury inhabitants, Rick ultimately has his right hand severed in an attempt to get him to reveal the location of the prison.
 When The Governor sees Rick will never give up his family, he decides to torture both Glenn and Michonne instead, but yet again fails to find the location of the prison.
 Rick escapes the town with his group and new Woodbury ally, Alice Warren, after Michonne exacts her revenge on The Governor, as she tortures and mutilates him.
 Rick happily reunites with his family after his captivity in Woodbury.
 Alice also begins updating Lori on her pregnancy.
 Alice delivers Lori's baby, whom the Grimes family name "Judith".
 However, their happiness is short-lived when The Governor, now horribly disfigured, finds the prison and captures Tyreese and Michonne.
 He manipulates his followers into believing Rick's group are marauders.
 During the final assault on the prison, Tyreese is executed in front of the group as an act of force to lure the group out of the prison, and both sides suffer significant losses.
-Lori and Judith are murdered as they try to escape.
+Lori and Judith are killed as they try to escape.